michaelfruth/latex-bibliography-helper/README.md

 # LaTeX Bibliography Helper

-This tool helps in handling bibliography for BibTeX (a bibliography manager for LaTeX).
+`bibhelper` helps in handling bibliography for BibTeX (a bibliography manager for LaTeX).
 It consists of two modules:

 - `find`: Lookup references and get their BibTeX entry.
 - `beautify`: Beautify existing references.

-This tool uses the REST-API of [dblp](https://dblp.org) to search for references and to get the respective BibTeX entry.
+`bibhelper` uses the REST-API of [dblp.org](https://dblp.org) to search for references and to get the respective BibTeX entry.
 Handling BibTeX within in Python is done by using the python library [BibtexParser](https://bibtexparser.readthedocs.io/en/master/).
 Due to a not so nice formatting in the original library when printing a multi-line string, a custom/forked version is used instead (https://github.com/michaelfruth/python-bibtexparser).
 Nevertheless, this tool works also perfectly with the original version, the modification just affects the formatting.

 ## Features